 Guidelines for Trap, Neuter, Return of Feral Cats

 Thank you for your compassionate care of one or more feral cats.
 By having these cats spayed or neutered, you are helping to improve their quality of life, reduce their numbers, and reduce the nuisance behaviors associated with mating.
-The price for feral cat spay or neuter at KHS is $15 per cat and includes the surgery and a mandatory ear tip.
-A microchip is an additional $10.
-Humane traps are available at KHS for a $75.00 deposit with a credit card or check, no cash.
-The traps are made available for a two week rental period.
-Call (808) 632-0610, extension 100 to reserve a trap.
+The price for feral cat spay or neuter at KHS is $30 per cat and includes the surgery and a mandatory ear tip, a microchip (required) will be implanted for an additional $20 and a license (required) will be issued for $17.
 Please click here for important information on trapping feral cats.

 Following is additional information on our TNR program.
 Please read carefully.

 - Feral cats being spayed or neutered through our feral cat program will have one ear tipped.
-Ear tipping is the removal of the distal one-quarter of a cat’s left ear for a male, right for female.
 Ear tipping is the preferred method to identify spayed or neutered feral cats because it is difficult to get close to feral cats; therefore, the identification must be visible from a distance.
 Feral cats may interact with a variety of caregivers, veterinarians, and animal control personnel during their lifetimes, therefore immediate visual identification is necessary to prevent an unnecessary second trapping and surgery or possible euthanasia.

 - If you would like your cat to go home in a carrier other than the trap that the cat arrived in, please provide the alternative carrier in the morning at drop-off.
 We require one carrier for each cat for safe recovery.
 Due to the stress associated with a carrier transfer after the cat has awakened from anesthesia, we cannot transfer the cat to a different carrier after s/he has awakened.